nielsvoss/lean-pitfalls/README.md

 example : False := Exists.elim (my_theorem (ℕ := False)) (fun f _ ↦ f)
 ```

-Automatic implicit parameters are enabled globally by default, but they are disabled if you are
-working on Mathlib.
+Automatic implicit parameters are enabled globally by default, but they are disabled if you are working on Mathlib.
 If you are new to Lean, I recommend that you disable them and use the `variable`
 command instead.
 This can be done either by adding
 ```lean
 set_option autoImplicit false
 ```
-at the top of every Lean file, or by disabling it globally in your `lakefile.toml` or `lakefile.lean`.
+at the top of every Lean file right after the `import` statements, or by disabling it globally in your `lakefile.toml` or `lakefile.lean`.

 ## Forgetting the Mathlib cache

-If you are working on `Mathlib` or a project depending on `Mathlib`,
-opening a file that depends on `Mathlib` or running `lake build` in the terminal may take upwards of an hour to complete the first time it is run.
+If you are working on `Mathlib` or a project depending on `Mathlib`, opening a file that depends on `Mathlib` or running `lake build` in the terminal may take upwards of an hour to complete the first time it is run.
-When Lean files are compiled for the first time, Lean caches the results of the compilation in `.olean` files so that subsequent runs
+When Lean files are compiled for the first time, Lean caches the results of the compilation in `.olean` files so that subsequent runs are faster.
-are faster.

-Running `lake exe cache get` in the terminal or [invoking "Project: Fetch Mathlib Build Cache" in VSCode](https://github.com/leanprover/vscode-lean4/blob/master/vscode-lean4/manual/manual.md#project-actions) downloads `.olean` files for `Mathlib` from
-a central server, which prevents you from having to compile them yourself
-and can save over an hour of compute time.
+Running `lake exe cache get` in the terminal or [invoking "Project: Fetch Mathlib Build Cache" in VSCode](https://github.com/leanprover/vscode-lean4/blob/master/vscode-lean4/manual/manual.md#project-actions) downloads `.olean` files for `Mathlib` from a central server, which prevents you from having to compile them yourself and can save over an hour of compute time.
 (You might want to try `lake exe cache get!` if `lake exe cache get` does not work.)
-If you find that your project is taking an unusually long amount of time
-to compile or start in VSCode, it could be because you forgot to run this command.
+If you find that your project is taking an unusually long amount of time to compile or start in VSCode, it could be because you forgot to run this command.

-Note that the decompressed compiled version of Mathlib is over 5 GB large, so make
-sure you have enough storage space and are connected to a suitable network
-(and not a phone hotspot with monthly limits, for example) before
-downloading the cache.
+Note that the decompressed compiled version of Mathlib is over 5 GB large, so make sure you have enough storage space and are connected to a suitable network (and not e.g. a phone hotspot with monthly limits) before downloading the cache.

 ## Using `have` for data

-Sometimes it can be convenient to introduce a new variable to represent
-a more complicated expression in a proof.
+Sometimes it can be convenient to introduce a new variable to represent a more complicated expression in a proof.
-For example, suppose you have a complicated predicate `MyPredicate`
-and would like to set `x := 37 * n + 42 * m + 76` inside a proof.
+For example, suppose you have a complicated predicate `MyPredicate` and would like to set `x := 37 * n + 42 * m + 76` inside a proof.
-If you do this with `have` and then prove `h : MyPredicate x`, you will notice that
-there's no way to use `h` to close the goal.
+If you do this with `have` and then prove `h : MyPredicate x`, you will notice that there's no way to use `h` to close the goal.
 ```lean
 example (n m : Nat) : MyPredicate (37 * n + 42 * m + 76) := by
   have x : Nat := 37 * n + 42 * m + 76